How to Make Money with Mobile Proxies. Economics and Business Calculations.

 electricity_monthly_cost = total_kwh_per_month * electricity_rate_per_kwh

-# Monthly software and SIM card tariff expenses
+# Monthly software and SIM card plan expense calculation

 software_monthly_cost = software_cost_per_unit * software_units